~ ADDICTIONS RECOVERY ~

 Treatment can occur in a variety of settings, in many different forms, and for different lengths of time.
 Stopping the alcohol or drug use is the first step to recovery, and most people need help to stop.
 Often a person with alcohol or drug dependance will need treatment provided by a prefessional.

-After an individual has recieved an evaluation at our office they may be refered for individual therapy, group therapy, or both.
+After an individual has recieved an evaluation at our office they may be refered for individual therapy, group therapy, or MAT with a medical provider.
 Some may even be refered to outside sources on a case by case basis.